-From 1 part pour 3 tbsp of the milk mixture in the bottom of your serving bowl.
+From 1 part, pour 3 tbsp of the milk mixture into the bottom of your serving bowl.
 Place one of the cakes in the dish.
-Pour the rest of the milk over and allow to soak.
+Pour the rest of the milk over and allow it to soak.

 Once all the milk has been soaked up, pour the caramel in a thin layer and cover with chopped walnuts.

-On cake #2 pour one-third of the share of milk mixture.
-Over turn the cake into the serving bowl and pour the rest of the milk over the cake.
+On cake # 2, pour one-third of the milk mixture.
+Then turn the cake into the serving bowl and pour the rest of the milk over the cake.
 Keep it slow and even all over.
-Once all of the milk is soaked in, apply the caramel and cover it with broken walnuts.
+Once all of the milk has soaked in, add the caramel and cover it with broken walnuts.
 Repeat with cake #3.